brooknullsh/personal-site/notes/async-javascript.md

 Although there's more code involved, the principle remains the same as the previous examples.
-This time the function is entered and executed up to the `await` statement where execution is returned to the synchronous code.
+This time the function is entered and executed up to the awaited statement where execution is returned to the synchronous code.

 ```txt
 Foo